WSDOT-GIS/wsdot-gis.github.com/python/ArcGIS and Python.md

 # Detect if conda should be loaded.
 New-Variable -Name hasArcPy -Value (
-    # Get the first pythons with the text "arcpy" in it.
+    # Get all the Python files and filter to only those containing the text "arcpy".
     (Get-ChildItem **\*.py,**\*.pyt -Recurse | Select-String 'arcpy' -List
     # Select only the first item.
-We just need to see if any are there,
+We only need to determine if Python files containing
-    # so we don't need more than one.
+    # "arcpy" are present.
+Once we've detected one we can stop looking.
     | Select-Object -First 1
     # Return true if matches were found, false otherwise.
     ).Length -ge 1